opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 Count of a project’s transactions performed by trusted users, over the RF4 scope period October 2023 - June 2024.

 Bots, airdrop farming, and sybil attacks are longstanding problems in crypto.
-There are several teams in the Optimism ecosystem building reputation models for labeling “trusted users” in a privacy-preserving way.
-This metric aggregates reputation data from multiple platforms ([Farcaster](https://docs.farcaster.xyz/learn/architecture/hubs), [Passport](https://www.passport.xyz/), [EigenTrust by Karma3Labs](https://docs.karma3labs.com/eigentrust)) and only considers transactions that come from trusted users, a small subset of all active addresses on the Superchain.
+This metric is designed to filter out these types of interactions and focus on the activity of a small subset of trusted users (less than 5% of all active addresses on the Superchain).
 By tracking interactions specifically from trusted users, we gain a picture of blockspace demand that is less influenced by the effects of bots / farmers / sybils.

+See the [Trusted User Model](#trusted-user-model) section above for more information on how trusted users are defined.

 ### Trusted Optimism Users' Share of Total Interactions